 - Helps prevent inflammation.

 - Contains potential anti-cancer properties (betulin and betulinic acid).

 Top Tip: You can't eat Chaga raw, but you can brew it as a tea (though some recipes we've found take 4-6 hours).
 The most convenient way we've found it to take it, is in tablet form.

 Reishi mushrooms are known for their woody texture, you'll typically find them growing off dead or dying hardwood trees and stumps in forests.
-Reishi mushrooms still remain a potent remedy today and contain around 400 different bioactive compounds including, Beta-D-Glucans, fatty acids, proteins/peptides and trace elements, giving them its health-giving properties.
+Reishi mushrooms still remain a potent remedy today and contain around 400 different bioactive compounds including, Beta-D-Glucans, fatty acids, proteins/peptides, and trace elements, giving them their health-giving properties.

 Where Found: in many parts of Asia, Australia, South America, Southern Europe, and the United States.

 Also Called: 'Ganoderma Lucidum' by scientists, and the 'Herb of Spiritual Potency' or the “Mushroom of Immortality” in China.

 - Beneficial for lung and respiratory conditions.

 - A powerful antioxidant to aid with stress and inflammation.